Updated April 2026

 Surrender Value

-The amount (if any) you receive if you cancel the policy.
+The amount (if any) received if you cancel the policy.
 Most funeral insurance policies have no surrender value.

 Cooling-off Period